tim4724/u-song-Stage-Monitor-for-Songbeamer/README.md

 ## Setup
 * Build the jar with: ```mvn package``` or download the latest version: [usong-server-1.0.jar](https://github.com/timbirdy/u-song-Stage-Monitor-for-Songbeamer/raw/master/build/usong-server-1.0.jar).
-* Download and install the Songbeamer-Remote software and copy the "SBRemoteClient.exe" in the same directory as the usong-server.x.y.jar.
+* Download and install the Songbeamer-Remote software and copy the "SBRemoteSender.exe" in the same directory as the usong-server.x.y.jar.
 Configure "localhost" as host and activate network in Songbeamer.
 All described here (http://wiki.songbeamer.de/index.php?title=Fernsteuerung).
 (Do not start Songbemaer Remote Server!)
 * Place a usong.yml config file in the same directory as the usong-server.x.y.jar similar to this one: [usong.yml](usong.yml).